On Discovering Algorithms for Adversarial Imitation Learning: Related Work

-\paragraph{Meta Learning} Meta-Learning (also known as ‘learning to learn’) aims to automatically discover learning algorithms through end-to-end optimization \citep{schmidhuber_meta, metalearn2} and has seen extensive application in reinforcement learning (RL) \citep{metarl_survey}.
-Historically, RL training pipelines have been limited by CPU-bound environments, however, the advent of GPU-accelerated environments has enabled up to $1000\times$ speedups—revitalizing Meta-RL.
-This has subsequently facilitated the discovery of novel loss functions \citep{dpo, ta-dpo}, activation functions \citep{act_disc}, and optimizers \citep{open} for Deep RL.
-Differentiating through the learning process of an RL algorithm remains a challenging problem, which has motivated the use of black-box optimization methods \citep{openes, lion}.
+\paragraph{Meta Learning} Meta-Learning (also known as ‘learning to learn’) aims to automatically discover learning algorithms through end-to-end optimization \citep{schmidhuber_meta, metalearn2} and has seen extensive application in RL \citep{metarl_survey}.
+Historically, RL training pipelines have been constrained by CPU-bound simulators.
+The advent of GPU-accelerated environments, however, has enabled speedups of up to $1000\times$, revitalizing interest in Meta-RL.
+This has facilitated the discovery of novel loss functions \citep{dpo, ta-dpo}, activation functions \citep{act_disc}, and optimizers \citep{open} for Deep RL.
+Nevertheless, differentiating through the learning process of an RL algorithm remains a challenging problem, motivating the use of black-box optimization methods \citep{openes, lion}.
 However, these approaches typically suffer from high sample complexity and limited interpretability.
-Large language models (LLMs) provide a promising alternative, leveraging broad domain knowledge and code-generation capabilities to produce more interpretable and effective learning algorithms \citep{goldiedisc}.
-Beyond RL, LLM-based black box optimization has demonstrated success across a wide range of domains, including environment generation \citep{omni-epic}, neural architecture search \citep{evop}, combinatorial optimization \citep{reevo}, mathematics \citep{funsearch}, and more \citep{alphaevolve}.
+Large language models (LLMs) provide a promising alternative as their broad domain knowledge and code-generation capabilities can enable more interpretable and effective learning algorithms \citep{goldiedisc}.
+Beyond RL, LLM-based black box optimization has demonstrated success in a wide range of domains, including environment generation \citep{omni-epic}, neural architecture search \citep{evop}, combinatorial optimization \citep{reevo}, mathematics \citep{funsearch}, and more \citep{alphaevolve}.